Ngweezy2024/Surface-Water-Analysis/README.md

 2. Locating and dealing with null values and duplicates.
 3. Exploratory data analysis
 4. Subsetting data according to seasons of study: premoonson, moonson, postmoonson
+5. Filtering data according to region of interest
+6. Visualizing trend in concentration of chemical effluents in surface water over the years